 wOBA = ( 0.69×uBB + 0.72×HBP + 0.89×1B + 1.27×2B + 1.62×3B + 2.10×HR ) / ( AB + BB − IBB + SF + HBP )

-Read those coefficients left to right and the logic jumps out.
-An unintentional walk (0.69) is worth a little less than a single (0.89), which is worth less than a double (1.27), and a home run (2.10) is worth roughly three times a single.
-Those aren’t opinions; they’re the average number of runs each event has produced.
-Because the weights are anchored to the league’s on-base scale, wOBA conveniently reads on the same scale as on-base percentage: about .320 is league-average, .370 is very good, and .400 is most-valuable-player territory.
-FanGraphs publishes the exact yearly weights, which drift a few points as the run environment changes.
+Read those coefficients left to right and the whole philosophy is sitting right there.
+An unintentional walk (0.69) goes for a little less than a single (0.89), which trails a double (1.27), and a home run (2.10) lands at roughly three times the value of that single.
+None of those are someone’s opinion about what each event “should” be worth — they’re the average number of runs each one has actually produced.
+And because the weights are anchored to the league’s on-base scale, the payoff is that wOBA reads exactly like on-base percentage: roughly .320 is league-average, .370 is very good, .400 is MVP territory.
+FanGraphs publishes the precise weights each year, and they drift a few points as the run environment moves.

 Chart: wOBA vs. batting average for the 2025 qualified leaders in wOBA.
 Source: Baseball Savant, retrieved June 2026.